Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 Conclusion

-Converting a Presto file to BC3 is a 5-step process that is completed in less than 5 minutes.
-The key is to configure the export parameters correctly: FIEBDC-3 version, UTF-8 encoding and cost breakdowns included.
+Converting a Presto file to BC3 is a 5-step process you can complete in under 5 minutes.
+The key is to set the export parameters correctly: FIEBDC-3 version, UTF-8 encoding and unit breakdowns included.

-Once you have the .bc3 file, you can import it into TrowelApp and instantly turn it into the engine for cost control, purchasing and progress billing of the project.
+Once you have the .bc3 file, you can import it into TrowelApp and instantly turn it into the engine for cost control, purchasing and progress certifications on the project.
+And if at some point you decide to stop depending on the intermediate Presto step for every job, TrowelApp lets you estimate directly on the platform from the very first project.
+Request a free Trowel demo to see it with your own estimates.

 Book a free demo